Loans on Andy Warhol Paintings & Art

 After all, how many other creative geniuses have risen so spectacularly from the ranks of commercial illustrators?
-Warhol was a draftsman, filmmaker and printmaker, as well as an artist.
-Which is why his work is often so difficult to define, despite the popular collective term “pop art”.
+Warhol was a draftsman, filmmaker, and printmaker, as well as an artist.
+This is why his work is often so difficult to define, despite the popular collective term “pop art”.

 Warhol is quoted as saying: “How can you say one style is better than another?
 You ought to be able to be an Abstract Expressionist next week, or a Pop artist, or a realist, without feeling you’ve given up something.”

-It was possibly his 32-piece “Soup Cans” exhibition (depicting varieties of Campbell’s condensed soup) which signalled both his rise to fame and his unique perspective, when it opened its doors in 1962.
-Though of course, it is his silk screens of Marilyn Monroe and Elizabeth Taylor that have inspired mass merchandise.
+It was possibly his 32-piece “Soup Cans” exhibition (depicting varieties of Campbell’s condensed soup) which signaled both his rise to fame and his unique perspective when it opened its doors in 1962.
+Though of course, it is his silkscreens of Marilyn Monroe and Elizabeth Taylor that have inspired mass merchandise.

 There is more on the life and work of Andy Warhol in this excellent profile by Vanity Fair magazine

-Many of Warhol’s art pieces are highly valuable and in demand, making them and other pieces ideal for securing loans on pop art.
+Many of Warhol’s art pieces are highly valuable and in-demand along side the most expensive art the world has seen, making them and other pieces ideal for securing loans on pop art.